lm3nitro/Projects/Windows/Sysmon/Part 2- Sending Sysmon logs to Splunk.md

 <img width="1027" alt="Screenshot 2024-04-29 at 11 09 48 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/b2e13f56-9bdb-4107-ba51-76c16a85ef11">

-Now that the inputs.conf file is ready, I restarted the Splunk Fowarder.
+Now that the inputs.conf file is ready, I restarted the Splunk Forwarder.
 To do this, go to the *Start Menu* and type *Services:*

 <img width="866" alt="Screenshot 2024-04-30 at 12 48 01 AM" src="https://github.com/lm3nitro/Projects/assets/55665256/d324ec4a-30c4-42ae-bfb9-285c3f229aeb">

-Locate the *SplunkFowarder* service and select restart.
+Locate the *SplunkForwarder* service and select restart.

 <img width="1018" alt="Screenshot 2024-04-30 at 12 48 58 AM" src="https://github.com/lm3nitro/Projects/assets/55665256/865bfd97-dff1-42ca-99a4-0ed3bc644cee">

-Now that the Splunk Fowarder is installed on the host, I needed configure my Splunk instance so that it can receive the logs being sent.
+Now that the Splunk Forwarder is installed on the host, I needed configure my Splunk instance so that it can receive the logs being sent.

 ## Splunk

 First, I need to install 2 applications on my instance.
 These are both Splunk add-ons for Windows and Linux.
-For now the Windows is the only one needed, however, I will be using the Linux one later.
+For now, the Windows is the only one needed, however, I will be using the Linux one later.
 Once I downloaded the add-ons, I went to Splunk and navigated to *Upload from File*

 <img width="1414" alt="Screenshot 2024-04-29 at 11 00 24 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/b095b1e2-36a2-49f2-81f5-4f38b2ba23e5">